 “Science and technology play an increasingly important role in addressing the economic, social and environmental problems faced by the world today.
 That role needs the support and active engagement of the public who fund the work and are the ultimate beneficiaries of it.
 An engaged public is one that understands the role of science, can judge between competing priorities and arguments, encourages young people to take science, technology, engineering and maths (STEM) subjects, and feels that is has the appropriate level of engagement with, and influence upon, the researchers.
 SFI, as the primary investor in scientific research in this country, must form a strong relationship with the Irish people, built on trust.”
 Science Foundation Ireland Strategic Plan Agenda 2020

-The purpose of the SFI Discover Programme is to support and develop the education and outreach STEM sector in Ireland by investing in developing and extending capacity in this area and also exploring and encouraging novel means of public engagement and communications.
+The mission of the SFI Discover Programme is to catalyse, inspire and guide the best in STEM education and public engagement.
+This is done by supporting and developing the education and outreach STEM sector in Ireland by investing in developing and extending capacity in this area and also exploring and encouraging novel means of public engagement and communications.

 We aim to increase interest in STEM among students, teachers and members of the public.